abi-v-j/LearningProMax/node/README.md

 # 🚀 Node Express API Beginner's Full Guide - Step by Step

 A complete step-by-step tutorial to set up Node.js with Express, add middleware like CORS and body-parser, and build simple APIs (no database required).
+We'll use **Postman** for testing, **Nodemon** for auto-restarts, and **index.js** as the main server file.

 ---